-The most important point in comparing home warranty companies is to understand the level of coverage for each plan.
-Most companies will offer a home warranty just for systems, a warranty just for appliances, and a warranty that covers both (often known as a combo or hybrid plan).
+The most important point in comparing companies is to understand the level of coverage for each plan.
+Most companies will offer a plan just for systems, one for appliances, and one that covers both (often known as a combo or hybrid plan).
 Others may offer plans that cover both appliances and systems, but have different levels of coverage for a variety of prices.
 It’s important to have a detailed breakdown of covered systems, covered appliances, and specialty coverage (if applicable) to make sure the company suits your needs.
 Some companies also give you the option to build your own plan or purchase optional add-ons, based on the appliances and systems for which you need coverage.

 In addition to what is covered, home warranty companies should also explicitly list their exclusions, whether they be specific types of systems and appliances, certain parts, or certain events (e.g. accidents, improper maintenance, etc.).
 Most companies exclude roof leaks by default, so if you live in an area with a lot of rain, research companies that offer roof leak coverage as an add-on.

 Since repairs for appliances and systems can run a hefty bill, it’s also worth looking at the benefit limit.
-For example, if a home warranty company offers up to $1,500 to replace a refrigerator but it would cost much more than that, another company with higher benefit limits might be a better choice.
+For example, if a home service contract offers up to $1,500 to replace a refrigerator but it would cost much more than that, another company with higher benefit limits might be a better choice.
 You would also need to know if the benefit limit is for each item/incident or for the entire plan year.

 Finally, the company must offer coverage within your state.
 Not all home warranty companies operate in all states, so you’ll want to choose one with offices and contractor networks located close to you.

 If a home warranty company offers your desired level of coverage, then it’s time to research their reputation among customers and the industry.
-For example, reputable home warranty companies will likely have a membership with the National Home Service Contract Association (NHSCA).
+For example, reputable companies will likely have a membership with the National Home Service Contract Association (NHSCA).